atrisovic/econ-data-policy/README.md

 ![](img/sharing-mode.png)

-We found that a high percentage of economics journals based their policy on the American Economics Association's Data Availability Policy: https://www.aeaweb.org/journals/policies/data-availability-policy.
+We found that a high percentage of economics journals based their policy on [the American Economics Association's Data Availability Policy](https://www.aeaweb.org/journals/policies/data-availability-policy).
 This scholarly association's policy, then, is serving as a policy model for journals in the field.

 ![](img/adopt-aea.png)